nsd.conf(5) nsd 4.12.0 nsd.conf(5)

 VERIFY_IPV4_ADDRESS

-The first IPv4 address on which the zones to be
+The first IPv4 address of which the zones to be assessed will be

 VERIFY_IPV4_PORT